Troubleshooting

 Resolution payout$1.00$1.00

-Net per contract+45¢~+41¢
+Net per contract+45¢About +41¢

-If sold early at 75¢+45¢+18¢ (locked in partial)
+If sold early at 75¢+45¢+18¢ (partial payout locked in)

 Path dependence — the concept most people miss